 8. American Miniature Horse

 American Miniature Horses are well-known horses found in Europe and America due to their sizes.
 The average height is 36 to 39 inches, with various colors and coat patterns.
-American Miniature horse has lengthy and angled shoulders, long and flexible neck, well-formed forearms, wide-set eyes, large nostrils, pointed ears, and a well muscular developed body.
+American Miniature horse has lengthy and angled shoulders, long and flexible neck, well-formed forearms, wide-set eyes, large nostrils, pointed ears, and a well-muscular body.

 9. Race Horse Breeds: Akhal Teke

 10. Black Forest Horse

 Black Forest Horses are well-natured, gentle, and intelligent horses initially bred for the draft purpose.
-Black forest is a very popular racehorse for betting and riding horses.
+The Black Forest is a very popular racehorse for betting and riding horses.

 11. Race Horse Breeds: Tennessee Walker